cockroachdb/docs/v20.1/build-a-go-app-with-cockroachdb-gorm.md

     <a href="build-a-go-app-with-cockroachdb-gorm.html"><button class="filter-button current">Use <strong>GORM</strong></button></a>
 </div>

-This tutorial shows you how build a simple Go application with CockroachDB using a PostgreSQL-compatible driver or ORM.
+This tutorial shows you how build a simple Go application with CockroachDB and the GORM ORM.

-We have tested the [Go pq driver](https://godoc.org/github.com/lib/pq) and the [GORM ORM](http://gorm.io) enough to claim **beta-level** support, so those are featured here.
+We have tested the [GORM ORM](http://gorm.io) enough to claim **beta-level** support.
 If you encounter problems, please [open an issue](https://github.com/cockroachdb/cockroach/issues/new) with details to help us make progress toward full support.

 {{site.data.alerts.callout_success}}
 For another use of GORM with CockroachDB, see our [`examples-orms`](https://github.com/cockroachdb/examples-orms) repository.